 It gets deeper more and more as we are practicing self-observation, as well as imagination exercises.
 Meaning, we take an image and visualize it and try to picture it with clarity between our eyebrows.
 We have to develop that type of perception when we are in our work of self-observation.

-It is a profound form of clairvoyance to see the ego objectively.
-To separate as an observer to the observed.
-The soul, the consciousness, is observing then the nafas, the ego, the animal "I’s,” the lower soul, desires, according to the Sufis.
-And learning to separate from that we develop greater clarity of perception.
+It is a profound form of clairvoyance to see the ego objectively, to separate as an observer to the observed.
+The soul, the consciousness, is observing then the ﻧَﻔَﺲ nafas, the ego, the animal "I’s,” the lower soul, desires, according to the Sufis, and learning to separate from that we develop greater clarity of perception.

-A lot of factors pertain to that element, but the primary one is, in accordance to the name of Philadelphia, philos-delphia, love of humanity, brotherly love, we develop that chakra profoundly when we eliminate anger, because the opposite of brotherly love is hatred.
+A lot of factors pertain to that element, but the primary one is, in accordance to the name of Philadelphia, philos-delphia, "love of humanity," "brotherly love," we develop that chakra profoundly when we eliminate anger, because the opposite of brotherly love is hatred.
 If you want to develop that type of perception with greater clarity, illumination of the soul, we have to learn to eliminate negative internal states, the ego.

 This is why in that excerpt from The Aquarian Message we read, "God searches the nothingness in order to fill it."
 If we are filled with anger, we cannot reflect God.
 Anger ripples the mind, the lake of the mind.
 It makes it agitated, and therefore the images of the superior world cannot reflect in our meditation and likewise in our daily states.
 If we are not working on that negative emotion in our daily life, we won't see with clarity.
 It will be difficult to understand right from wrong, to observe our own egos in action.
-But if we develop serenity, love of humanity, the mind calms, we transform our situation, we see our perception, our situation with clarity.
+But if we develop serenity, love of humanity, the mind calms.
+We transform our situation.
+We see our perception, our situation, with clarity.

 But even beyond that is the crown chakra, which is much higher.
 It has to do with very elevated experiences like the one I related to you all tonight, in which you leave behind the universe and enter the states of Being which are beyond thought, feeling, and will.
-Those are states that we can only understand through experience, but it's good that when you are meditating and studying and practicing, that you learn about these experiences so that when it happens you don't get confused.
+Those are states that we can only understand through experience, but it's good that when you are meditating and studying and practicing, that you learn about these experiences so that when it happens, you don't get confused.

 We are going back to your comments and your question is, that if you want a greater clarity in your perceptions, if you want to understand what that aspect of your soul is, Philadelphia, the Church of the third eye, that Chakra Ajna, we have to learn how to develop serenity, patience, and love.
 Without that we don't have any clarity in what we see.
 Sometimes our perception, that third eye, can be negative if it's charged with pessimism, resentment, negativity.
 Therefore, everything we see will be clouded from that element, which is why when people are filled with anger, they don't see clearly.
 They can't rationalize.
 But it seems that the experience you just related has to do with the beauty of the soul that learns how to see with objectivity.